learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## def

-Use `def` keyword to define a function.
+Use the `def` keyword to define a function.
 The function name is specified after the keyword, followed by arguments inside parentheses and finally a `:` character to end the definition.
 It is a common mistake for beginners to miss the `:` character.
 Arguments are optional, as shown in the below program.

 ```ruby
 # no_args.py